achower/tactivity/README.md

 Biggest struggle was getting AWS set up.
 You need to give it a credit card because after a year you'll start paying for the service.
 The original instructions I was following didn't mention that you would need to also provide the protocol type and region for your bucket, which I included in the code snippet above.

+## Known Issues:

+As of 16-Mar-2018, I updated the paperclip gem after I was notified about a security vulnerability, this has caused the app to crash.
+I will need to investigate further to make the app usable again.
+It is most likely how it interacts with AWS-SDK, but I will need to do more research and testing.